Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

-After this seminal work, significant advances in this theory for the topological as well ergodic point of view where recently obtained through the work of many authors, see \cite{ArPa10} and references therein.
-Despite all this progress, we still are far from a topological classification of singular hyperbolic attracting sets in dimension $3$, and there is also a huge gap in the understanding of unfolding parameterized families of singular hyperbolic attractors, in any dimension.
+Despite all this progress, we still are far from a topological classification of singular hyperbolic attracting sets in dimension $3$.
+Moreover, there is also a huge gap in the understanding of unfolding parameterized families of singular hyperbolic attractors in any dimension.

-The classical Lorenz attractor has a unique hyperbolic saddle singularity, whose strong stable manifold $W^{ ss}(\sigma) $ cuts the stable manifold $W^{ cs}(\sigma) $ in two \emph{stable separatrices} called the upper and lower separatrices.
-One of these separatrices is \emph{disjoint} from the attractor.
+The Lorenz attractor has a unique hyperbolic singularity, whose strong stable manifold $W^{ ss}(\sigma) ${separates the stable manifold $W^{s}(\sigma) $ into components, called the upper and lower local stable sets of $\sigma$.} One of these local stable sets is \emph{disjoint} from the attractor.
 These properties are shared by the geometrical Lorenz model.

-This paper was motivated by a question of A. da Luz to the second author.
-She wanted to know if a singular hyperbolic attractor, in dimension $3$, containing a unique Lorenz-like singular saddle $\sigma$, could intersect robustly both stable separatrices of $W^{cs}(\sigma) \setminus W^{ss}(\sigma)$.
-There are many such examples which can be build easily, but one of the simplest example display a very intriguing behavior under perturbation, and that is what we want to present in this paper.
-This work aims to build an open set of vector fields, for which the attractors have intersections with the upper, lower and both stable separatrices.
+This paper was motivated by a question from Adriana da Luz to the second author.
+How to construct a 3-dimensional flow presenting a singular hyperbolic attractor, containing a unique Lorenz-like singularity $\sigma$, intersecting robustly upper and lower local {stable sets} of $W^{s}(\sigma) \setminus W^{ss}(\sigma)$.
+One can easily construct examples exhibiting this phenomenon.
+Among those, a particular one displays a very intriguing behaviour under perturbations.
+The goal of the present paper is to address this matter.
+That is, this work aims to build an open set of vector fields, for which the attractors have intersections with the upper, lower and both local {stable sets}.